RomanEmreis/volga-docs/docs/getting-started/json-payload.md

-# JSON payload
+# Handling JSON

+Volga simplifies the process of dealing with JSON data in your web applications, both for ingesting incoming JSON payloads in `POST` requests and sending JSON responses.

+## Receiving JSON Data
-To configure a `POST` request that takes a JSON body and then deserializes it to strongly typed struct, we can use the `payload<T>()` method:
+To accept a JSON body in a `POST` request and deserialize it into a strongly-typed struct, use the `payload<T>()` method.
+First, ensure your struct derives from `Deserialize`:

 ```rust
 use volga::{App, AsyncEndpointsMapping, Payload, ok};
 use serde::Deserialize;